averissimo/mass-blast/docs/index.md

 *note:* Ruby and all other requirements are included in the package files, it is not necessary to install it.

+It supports all major operating systems Linux, Mac OSX and Windows *(For windows it only supports 32-bits)*

 ### How to use it?

 - Place fasta files with queries at `db_and_queries/queries` folder.